d40cht/WythamVillageBroadband/index.md

 The two main contenders for upgrading the village infrastructure are BT (via the rural broadband initiative) and [Gigaclear](http://www.gigaclear.com/).
 The monthly cost of high-speed broadband provision including line rental is between 30 and 40 pounds per month.

+## What can I do to help, right now?

 **If you are keen to see an improved broadband service in the village, and want to do your bit, please fill in the form [here](registerinterest) to register your interest.
 The more people we